sudowing/cms-utilization-db/README.md

 ---

-## Project Origin & Inspiration
+##  <a id="project-origin"></a>Project Origin & Inspiration

-I've been interested in healthcare utilization & payment data since I read an article by Steven Brill in 2013.
+I've been interested in healthcare utilization & payment data since I read an article by Steven Brill in _Time Magazine_ in 2013.

-In the years since, I've seen dozens of smaller, similar reports in various media, but I've yet to see anything as comprehensive and detailed as that work.
+In the years since, I've seen dozens of smaller, similar reports in various media, but I've yet to see anything as comprehensive and detailed as the original piece.

-In appreciation of that work, and to direct interested parties towards information that is probably relevant to their projects, I'm publishing links to some of those resources here.
+In appreciation of Brill's work, and to direct interested parties towards information that is probably relevant to their projects, I'm publishing links to some of those resources here.

 - [`Original Time Article`](http://time.com/198/bitter-pill-why-medical-bills-are-killing-us/)
   - **Title**: Bitter Pill: Why Medical Bills Are Killing Us